 Sell when your income is lower.
 Have you or your spouse recently quit a job?
 Are you about to retire?
 Waiting and selling during a year when your income is lower will put you into a lower tax bracket.

 Reduce your taxable income.
-If you’re selling short-term assets, you can minimize your short-term capital gains tax rate by reducing your taxable income.
-This can be done by making contributions to a traditional IRA or 401(k) or by taking advantage of credits and deductions when filing your tax return, such as investing in municipal bonds.
-Interest from municipal bonds is exempt from federal and some state income taxes.
+You can minimize your short-term capital gains tax rate by reducing your taxable income if you're selling short-term assets.
+One way you can accomplish this is by making contributions to a traditional IRA or 401(k) or taking advantage of credits and deductions when filing your tax return, such as investing in municipal bonds.
+In addition, interest from municipal bonds is exempt from federal and some state income taxes.

 Ways To Defer Capital Gains